How do I file a Title VI complaint?

 Investigations

-Within 10 working days of receipt of the formal complaint, the Title VI Coordinator will notify the complainant and begin an investigation (unless the complaint is filed with an external entity first or simultaneously).
+Within 10 working days of receipt of the formal complaint, the ACRE will notify the complainant and begin an investigation (unless the complaint is filed with an external entity first or simultaneously).

 The investigations will address complaints against any VTA department(s).
-The investigation will be conducted in conjunction with and under the advice of the Office of Civil Rights
+The investigation will be conducted in conjunction with and under the advice of ACRE.

 The investigation may include discussion(s) of the complaint with all affected parties to determine the problem.
 The complainant may be represented by an attorney or other representative of his/her own choosing and may bring witnesses and present testimony and evidence in the course of the investigation.